boondocking

 What Are The Dangers Of Boondocking?

-While boondocking sounds like a lot of fun, (and it is!) you may be wondering, is boondocking dangerous?
-While there are some risks involved, it is not more dangerous than camping in a tent or at an RV park or campground.
+While boondocking sounds like a lot of fun (and it is!) you may wonder, is boondocking dangerous?
+While some risks are involved, it is less dangerous than camping in a tent or at an RV park or campground.
 In fact, boondocking is potentially safer than these other options because you aren’t located in a targeted area.

 Criminals may target an RV park hoping to steal a vehicle, but you won’t stand out boondocking out on your own.
 The most important thing is to be well-prepared, study the area ahead of time, and take any necessary items with you when you go.